telugudevopsguru/aws-zero-to-hero/AWS Real-Time Use Cases and Best Practices/Standardized Server Naming Convention for Multiple Environments.md

 ### Standardized Server Naming Convention for Multiple Environments

-When naming servers for different environments (Dev, QA, UAT, Prod, Preprod), it's important to use a consistent naming convention to make it clear which environment each server belongs to
+When naming servers for different environments (Dev, TEST, QA, UAT, Preprod,Prod ), it's important to use a consistent naming convention to make it clear which environment each server belongs to

 ### **General Naming Convention Format:**
 `<env>-<os>-<app-name>-<region>-<instance_id>`